lawrencewoodman/rulehunter/README.md

 Installation
 ------------
+rulehuntersrv is compiled and installed from the root of the repository with:

+  $ go install

 There are several files needed to render the html properly these are located in the `support/` directory.

 ### Twitter Bootstrap